JKDev117/nom-nom-app/README.md

 The following technologies were used to create this app:

+* HTML
+  - the language in which most websites are written.
+HTML is used to create pages and make them functional.

 * JavaScript
   - a programming language that conforms to the ECMAScript specification.